isbeorn/nina.docs/docs/sequencer/simple/sequencing.md

 *On start* - This one is rather obvious.
 Most of the time you want to have this on in your first target to ensure that the initial focus position is good.

-*On filter change* - This option is useful when you don't know or don't have your filter offsets set and your filters aren't parfocals and thus having a different focus position.
+*On filter change* - This option is useful when you don't know or don't have your filter offsets set and your filters aren't parfocal and thus having a different focus position.
 This is a good option when you only have a few filter changes during the course of the night.
 Otherwise it is beneficial to measure and set filter offsets instead.

 *After elapsed time* - Triggering an autofocus after an elapsed time is almost always just a guesstimate and should be avoided.
 A better metric is the option to focus after an HFR increase.